Exane BNP Paribas lifts Barrick Gold Corporation [GOLD] price estimate. Who else is bullish?

 Sponsored

-Barrick Gold Corporation represents 1.76 billion in outstanding shares, while the company has a total market value of $29.86 billion with the latest information.
-GOLD stock price has been found in the range of $16.44 to $16.79.
+Barrick Gold Corporation stock has also loss -5.60% of its value over the past 7 days.
+However, GOLD stock has inclined by 0.26% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -1.18% and lost -6.87% year-on date.

-If compared to the average trading volume of 18.34M shares, GOLD reached a trading volume of 21550322 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for GOLD stock reached $28.31 billion, with 1.76 billion shares outstanding and 1.76 billion shares in the current float.
+Compared to the average trading volume of 18.62M shares, GOLD reached a trading volume of 16264837 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Barrick Gold Corporation [GOLD]:
+Here’s what leading stock market gurus have to say about Barrick Gold Corporation [GOLD]:

 Exane BNP Paribas have made an estimate for Barrick Gold Corporation shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on February 13, 2023.
 While these analysts kept the previous recommendation, Goldman raised their target price to Neutral.
 The new note on the price target was released on September 12, 2022, representing the official price target for Barrick Gold Corporation stock.

-Barrick Gold Corporation [GOLD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -6.64.
-With this latest performance, GOLD shares dropped by -10.58% in over the last four-week period, additionally plugging by 3.01% over the last 6 months – not to mention a drop of -23.60% in the past year of trading.
+Barrick Gold Corporation [GOLD] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.60.
+With this latest performance, GOLD shares dropped by -19.15% in over the last four-week period, additionally sinking by -1.18% over the last 6 months – not to mention a drop of -28.89% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Barrick Gold Corporation [GOLD] shares currently have an operating margin of +27.55 and a Gross Margin at +28.23.
 Barrick Gold Corporation’s Net Margin is presently recorded at +3.91.